willyvaessen/100DaysofCode/README.md

 Yesterday was a little less successful as I hoped.
 I din't really get a lot of time to code and when I did have some time late night, I was so dumb to delete the one html file that had some progress.
 Today I'm starting over to make up for what went wrong yesterday.

+## 11 August 2023
+Today I didn't have a lot of time to work on the site layout.
+During late night hours, I came up with the idea of filling my content area with the contents of a markown file and I stumbled upon the Showdown markdown to HTML converter.
+I played around with it a little an I like it, although I have some tweaking to do.